mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Email channel**

-* A new option is now available in the email surface settings to include email addresses suppressed due to spam complaint in your transactional messages audiences.
+* A new option is available in the email surface settings to include email addresses suppressed due to spam complaint in your transactional messages audiences.
 Even if they marked marketing messages as spam, these profiles can then receive transactional messages, such as password reset or account statements.
 This option is disabled by default.

 **Journeys**